vargovargo/professional/vargoTEDx.md

 ----------

 We also see this urban advantage in energy and related pollution as well.
-You can see here how carbon footprints of indiviudals and households are much lower in the green cities of the Eastern US.
+You can see here how carbon footprints of individuals and households are much lower in the green cities of the Eastern US.
 There folks live in smaller homes which require less heating and cooling, and they drive less and have fewer cars.

 They green islands of the cities are surrounded by intense energy use in the red suburbs.
 Which is not to say that no one can live in suburbs, but surely they can not be the types of place from a majority of people on the planet as they are in this country.